Our Governing Body

 Trevor had many years experience of being a school governor in another Medway primary school before joining the Crest team.
 He was a Chartered Accountant prior to his retirement and has served as Finance Lead as well as Chair of Governors in the past.
 Trevor lives in Medway and is married with two daughters and twin granddaughters.

 Craig is the newest member of the governing body but has had a connection with the school for almost 10 years when his oldest daughter started at the school.
-He is extremely supportive of all that the school does and now his younger daughter is set to leave the school, Craig wanted to give something back.
+He is extremely supportive of all that the school does.
+Craig wanted to give something back.